Magna Via Francigena: the Italian Camino de Santiago

 The most well-known example is the Camino de Santiago, but Europe has other routes just as ancient and full of meaning.
 One of them is the Magna Via Francigena, In Sicily: 184 km connecting Palermo with Agrigento, passing through towns where Arab, Norman and medieval voices still resonate.

-After centuries of oblivion, this route was officially revitalized in 2017 Thanks to the combined efforts of local associations, historians, and hikers, the trail now boasts signage, credentials, and digital guides, making it a viable and contemporary alternative for those wishing to explore Sicily on foot with a spirit of discovery.
+After centuries of oblivion, this route was officially revitalized in 2017.
+Today it has signage, credentials and digital guides, making it a real alternative for exploring Sicily on foot.

 🚶 The stages of the path